mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/major-upgrade/upgrade-clusters/migrate-platform-apps/index.md

     If the patch fails because the above resource do not exist, you can ignore those errors.

-3. In the `ClusterConfiguration`, if you have set one or more of `noProxy`, `httpProxy`,or `httpsProxy` in `spec.kuberentes.networking` but these values differ from the `values` section of `gatekeeper` addon, then you need to update the Gatekeeper addon configuration to match these values.
+3. In the `ClusterConfiguration`, if you have set one or more of `noProxy`, `httpProxy`,or `httpsProxy` in `spec.kubernetes.networking` but these values differ from the `values` section of `gatekeeper` addon, then you need to update the Gatekeeper addon configuration to match these values.
 Look up this ConfigMap rendered from `spec.kubernetes.networking`:

     ```bash
     kubectl get cm kubeaddons-remap-values -nkubeaddons -o=jsonpath={.data.values}